RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 We recommend installing the SDK through pip.
 Select the latest version available on [PyPi](https://pypi.org/project/redvox/#history) and follow the "pip install" instructions.

 You may find the DataWindow specific API documentation [here](https://redvoxinc.github.io/redvox-sdk/v3.0.0b4/api_docs/redvox/common/data_window.html)

+If you want a quick example to copy and paste into your Python IDE, check [here](#4-datawindow-example-code)

 _[Table of Contents](#table-of-contents)_